Rhetoric, a Legacy, and Abandonment

 who seems to be cozying up to Trump and away from DeSantis.

-So I was wondering, that's just one story, but you see a lot about
+So I was wondering, that's just one story, but you see a lot about the DeSantis campaign either imploding or at least not on the tracks for a good

-showing in this new season.
+showing in this this new season.
+So I was wondering

-The quote unquote big money, and those are people who are capable of giving $1 million
+the quote unquote big money, and those are people who are capable of giving $1 million

 donations, right?